 You only need to come to one of the audition dates.
 Appointments are very strongly recommended.
 Those without an appointment may not be able to audition if time slots are not available.

 If you cannot make either audition date, you may submit a video audition.
 Please click Video Audition Information for details.
 Video Auditions must be submitted to Production@ROYALTheatreCompany.com by February 8, 5PM.

-Callbacks will be held the two days after auditions from 5:30-10:00PM at FBC Mason, 735 Reading Road.
+Callbacks will be held on Wednesday, Feb.
+13 at 6pm and Thursday, Feb.
+14 at 5:30pm at FBC Mason, 735 Reading Road.
 Those who are called back must be available for the entire callback time.

 Email any questions to Production@ROYALTheatreCompany.com